 Here are 6 examples of brands that win big with their Facebook marketing.
 Even if your situation is different, your budget not even worth mentioning and your existing fanbase a fraction of the brands in question – you can still learn from these amazing Facebook marketing case studies!

 Sure, Nike has a corporate page on Facebook.
 But Nike has so much more.
-They have specialized Fanpages for various sports like basketball, football, running, tennis, etc. In addition, Nike has some pages for activity like the Nike+ Run Club.
-The have Nike Women.
+They have specialized Fanpages for various sports like basketball, football, running, tennis, etc. Also, Nike has some pages for activity like the Nike+ Run Club.
+They have Nike Women.
 Plus they have several accounts for various products.